-For the past few years our program has participated in the Physicians Medical Forum’s “Doctors On Board Program”.
+For over 10 years our program has participated in the Physicians Medical Forum’s “Doctors On Board Program”.
 This annual program is targeted to African-American students interested in becoming physicians.
-The students have the opportunity to network with physicians, residents and medical students.
+The students have the opportunity to network with physicians, residents, and medical students.
 They attend workshops on the medical school admission process, securing financial aid, and mock clinics in knot tying and suturing.
 It is a fun and fulfilling experience for the residents and faculty that participate.

-Our residents also are active participants in a variety of committees that function within our institution including: Critical Events Team Training (in Obstetrics), Graduate Medical Education, Peer Review, OB Perinatal Patient Safety Committee (PPSP), Oakland Breastfeeding Taskforce, Regional Breastfeeding Collaborative, Family Care Unit: Family and Friends, Physician Wellness Committee, Health Connect Task Force, Pregnancy Across the Continuum: Inpatient Sub-Group, and Graduate Medical Education (GME).
-In this way residents learn they have a voice for themselves, their patients and the institution and have been strong advocates for change.
+Our residents also are active participants in a variety of committees that function within our institution including: Critical Events Team Training (in Obstetrics), Graduate Medical Education, Peer Review, OB Perinatal Patient Safety Committee (PPSP), Physician Wellness Committee, Health Connect Task Force, Graduate Medical Education (GME) and GME QI Committee.
+In this way, residents learn they have a voice for themselves, their patients, and the institution and have been strong advocates for change.

 Many of our residents use at least one of their elective months to work internationally.
 We encourage sustainable interactions and these efforts are further supported by Kaiser Permanente.
 Click here for information about our Global Health Program.
 We also encourage working locally in our underserved communities during elective time and throughout residency.
 We have many residents and faculty that regularly mentor under-represented minority students, work at health fairs, work in youth centers, build homes and volunteer at shelters during their free time.
-In 2013 we partnered with a Domestic Violence Shelter and residents create and present a monthly interactive session with the women in the shelter.
-This lecture series has included segments so far on: cooking and healthy living, menopause education, fibroid facts, sexual health, exercise and urinary incontinence.
-Kaiser Permanente sponsors both residents and faculty to participate in “Rebuilding the Gulf Coast” which is a program focused on rebuilding after Hurricane Katrina.
-We have been fortunate to have both faculty and residents chosen to participate in this incredible opportunity.
-Our residents have spent the day of their retreat helping to refurbish a local school which included lots of painting and planting.
 Additionally, many faculty members participate in local and global community service.
 Kaiser Permanente helps support both the faculty and residents to participate in community service.
-KP Cares makes it easy to review opportunities in the community that are already happening or to tell them your interests and automatically be notified of volunteer opportunities in those designated areas.
+KP Cares is an internal website that makes it easy to review opportunities in the community that are already happening or to tell them your interests and automatically be notified of volunteer opportunities in those designated areas.